mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 ---

 ---
-This feature was added in Mautic 2.1.0.
+This feature was introduced in Mautic 2.1.0.
+This feature was improved in Mautic 3.1

 Progressive profiling makes your forms smarter by asking for the most important information that you don't have yet.
 This way your contacts won't feel overwhelmed by long forms and saves time by answering questions Mautic already knows the answer to.
 Progressive Profiling lets you improve the form conversion rate.